zappan/mean-boilerplate/README.md

     API to share the same URLs with transparent serving of the proper content
 * JSON API inspection from the browser through request type override
   * use `?format=json` query string parameter to fetch the API data in the browser
-* Wired-up Angular application initialization, data fetching functionality, and serving the homepage as a starting point for further development
 * Modular approach to Angular application structuring, based on ideas from the following articles:
   [[1](http://cliffmeyers.com/blog/2013/4/21/code-organization-angularjs-javascript),